-At the 2014 Annual Meeting of Shareholders, the Shareholders were asked to approve an advisory resolution approving the compensation of the Executive Officers as disclosed and described in the Compensation Discussion and Analysis, compensation tables and narratives contained in the Trust's proxy statement used in connection with the 2014 Annual Meeting.
-The advisory resolution received the approval of approximately 95.6% of the votes cast on this proposal.
+As required by the rules and regulations of the Securities and Exchange Commission, at the 2017 Annual Meeting of Shareholders, the Shareholders were asked to approve an advisory resolution approving the compensation of the Executive Officers as disclosed and described in the Compensation Discussion and Analysis, compensation tables and narratives contained in the Trust's proxy statement used in connection with the 2017 Annual Meeting.
+The advisory resolution received the approval of approximately 97.7% of the votes cast on this proposal.
 The Compensation Committee and the Board of Trustees concluded from the strong approval of the advisory resolution that the Shareholders believe that the Trust's compensation policies and the compensation paid to the Executive Officers are appropriate and reflective of the Trust's objectives of aligning the interests of the Executive Officers with the long-term interests of the Trust.
-In accordance with the rules and regulations of the SEC, and based on the results of the vote by the Shareholders at the 2011 Annual Meeting on the frequency of such vote, the advisory vote by the Shareholders to approve the compensation of the Executive Officers will occur again at the 2017 Annual Meeting.
+In accordance with the rules and regulations of the SEC, and based on the results of the vote by the Shareholders at the 2017 Annual Meeting on the frequency of such vote, the advisory vote by the Shareholders to approve the compensation of the Executive Officers will occur again at the 2020 Annual Meeting.